FinalCAD/csv2hash/README.md

 	value of aswering is not supported, please you one of [yes, no]

 #### Define where your data is expected
+Position mean [Y, X], where Y is rows, X columns

 A definition should be provided.
 There are 2 types of definitions:
 * search for data at a precise position in the table: `x,y`